Brian-Pho/Textbook-Notes/content/posts/books/atomic-habits/index.md

 date: "2019-04-07"
 categories:
   - Books
+book_authors: "James Clear"
-excerpt: "How to build good habits and to break bad habits."
+excerpt: "An easy and proven way to build good habits and break bad ones."
 ---

 # The Fundamentals